Struggling to boost employee compliance with your travel policy? These reasons could help you understand why…

-In another universe, perhaps corporate travel policies and business travellers could have been best friends.
+In another universe, perhaps your corporate travel policy and your business travellers could have been best friends.

-In reality though, more often than not, business travellers have at least one complaint to make about their organisation’s travel policy.
+In reality though, very often business travellers have at least one complaint to make about their organisation’s travel policy.

-As much as we all want to cut costs, you’ve got to draw a line when your best performing salesperson is sat on a delayed, long-haul economy flight after a relentless week of travelling.
-There are easy quick wins in being a little more generous that go a long way from your traveller’s perspective, so consider where you can afford to give a little more leeway.
+As much as we all want to cut costs, you’ve got to draw a line somewhere.
+If your best performing salesperson is sat on a delayed, long-haul economy flight after a relentless week of travelling then your policy isn’t working.
+There are easy, quick wins in being a little more generous that go a long way from your traveller’s perspective.
+It’s important to consider where you can afford to give a little more leeway.

-If your travel requirements are quite diverse or span a number of locations, you need to account for the variations in prices.
-Flexibility in terms of travel and ticket type, particularly for larger groups or longer trips is a must.
+If your travel requirements are quite diverse or span several locations, you need to account for variations in price.
+Flexibility in terms of travel and ticket type, particularly for larger groups or longer trips, is a must.

 While your policy should be comprehensive, it should definitely not be exhaustive.
-Find a balance between covering all the essentials and letting people know how and where they can get extra guidance should any unusual circumstances occur.
+Find a balance between covering all the essentials and delivering the most important information.
+Let employees know how and where they can get extra guidance should any unusual circumstances occur.

 “It’s not incorporated into the booking process”

 So there you have it!
 You should now be prepared for all the excuses your travellers will throw at you for booking out of policy.
-If it’s down to you to implement a policy that encourages in policy bookings, start by looking at what isn’t received well and go from there to see how you can improve your compliance.
+Is it down to you to implement a policy that encourages in-policy bookings?
+Start by looking at what isn’t received well and go from there to see how you can improve your compliance.